E-waste and household chemical collections

 How do I dispose of household chemicals?

-You can dispose of them for free at a ‘Detox Your Home’ collection point.
-Kingston hosts a ‘Detox your Home’ collection point in March or April each year.
-Visit Sustainability Victoria for locations and more information.
+You can dispose of them for free at a ‘Detox your Home’ collection point.
+Kingston hosts a ‘Detox your Home’ collection point in various locations each year.
+Visit Sustainability Victoria for event dates, locations and more information.

 What about paint, batteries and other toxic waste?

 You can take them to permanent drop-off site.
 The closest site to Kingston is Bayside Waste and Recycling Center.

 For paint, you can also use a paint hardener.
 It turns water-based paints into solid waste.
 You can then add it to your landfill bin.